 Funds must be spent in the following ways:

-- Applicants must apply for the phase of production they expect to reach within three months of receiving SFFS/KRF funds.
+- Applicants must apply for the phase of production they expect to reach within three months of receiving SFFS/KRF Filmmaking Grant funds.

-- If requesting Screenwriting or Development: you must reside in the Bay Area during the writing phase or development phase.
+- If requesting Screenwriting or Packaging: you must reside in the Bay Area during the writing phase or packaging phase.
 If applying for screenwriting: you may apply if you are co-writing a screenplay.

 - If requesting Production Funds: 60% of grant monies must be spent in the Bay Area or on Bay Area crew, talent, equipment or services.